Board Committees

 Role of the Board of Directors

-Our Board of Directors set the Group’s purpose, define the Group’s values, set the strategy and monitors and assesses the Group’s culture.
+Our Board of Directors sets the Group’s purpose, defines the Group’s values, sets the strategy and monitors and assesses the Group’s culture.

 Role of the Board of Directorss172 Statements

-View and download our, and our subsidiary companies', section 172 statements.
+View and download our subsidiary companies' section 172 statements.

 Subsidiary Companies' s172 Statements